 Ballsy Pitstick Deodorant Review

 Here’s the deal, guys..
 If you’re using a typical store-bought deodorant, you’re plugging your pores with aluminum and that’s not good for you.
+I actually learned this through Real Men, Real Style (one of my favorite sites for guys).
 Finding an aluminum-free deodorant was actually what scent me (pun intended) down this path a couple of years ago.
 And, while I loved Dr. Squatch, it’s been permanently displaced by Ballsy’s Pitstick.

 Pitstick contains activated charcoal and arrowroot, very similar to Dr. Squatch’s deodorant.
 However, I find that it does an even better job of keeping my pits from stinking.
 Now, it’s probably not as good for you as Dr. Squatch, considering it contains a bunch of ingredients that I don’t truly know how to pronounce, but I found the balance of aluminum-free and stinkless days to be worth it.